When Texas grants authority, enforceable obligations follow.

 When a proven, license-linked concern is verified, we publish an Advisory in our Advisory Directory, with evidence — not statements.

 Advisories are removed only when the regulator with jurisdiction over the license confirms that the business is operating in compliance with its license conditions.
-Company statements are not accepted as proof, and no payment can alter a finding.
+Company statements are not accepted as proof, and no payment can alter advisory status.

 A Flagged Advisory is a consumer-protection signal shown on a registry listing when ComplyTexas identifies credible, public-source indicators of heightened regulatory risk for a business or product.
 It is not a certification outcome — it is a transparency indicator that draws attention to verified public information such as active consumer complaints or recent enforcement actions.